-Men have long been dogged by our clunky approach to summer dressing.
-Too much of the wrong thing, too little of the right, and don’t even get us started on the moves blokes break out on foreign shores (budgie smugglers are very rarely okay, outside an Olympic swimming pool).
+We men have long been dogged by our clunky approach to summer dressing.
+Too much of the wrong thing, too little of the right, and don’t even get us started on the moves blokes break out on foreign shores.

 Of course, we’re not all in the same boat (especially when it comes to JFK and his yacht).
-So here, with the help of eight timeless menswear icons, is how to nail every look you could possibly need this season, all without breaking a sweat.
+So here, with the help of eight timeless men’s style icons, is how to nail every look you could possibly need this season, all without breaking a sweat.

 Take a leaf out of his book and play preppy the right way.
-That means no fire engine-red chinos or loose-fitting powder pink polo shirts with upturned collars.
-Instead, pop on a slim-fitting polo in a colour that hasn’t been tainted by Rahs, and wear with regular-fitting chinos or trousers to skillfully walk that smart-casual line.
+That means no fire engine red chinos or loose-fitting powder pink Oxford shirts with upturned collars.
+Instead, pop on a a slim-fitting polo in a colour that hasn’t been tainted by Rahs, and wear with regular-fitting trousers to skillfully walk that smart-casual line.
 Cool, clean, classic.

 Believe it or not, but there once was a time when the Office of the President of the United States was occupied by arguably the most stylish man on earth.

 Outside of The Oval Office, the 35th president did his best work on a yacht.
-Offset only by his trademark Wayfarer sunglasses, Jacky Boy made all-white boat style look a breeze, pairing a now on-trend Cuban collar shirt with relaxed-fit chinos and tonal sneakers.
+Offset only by his trademark Wayfarer sunglasses, Jacky Boy made pulling off all-white boat outfits look a breeze, pairing a now on-trend Cuban collar shirt with relaxed-fit chinos and tonal sneakers.
+Take note, Trump.

 Play The Field